jamate16/colombias_gdp_analysis/README.md

 # Identifying Key Growth Industries: An Analysis of GDP Participation in Colombia

-In this projects we explore growing trend of didfferent industries
+In this project we explore growing trend of didfferent industries

 ## Description of the project